“Working at Second Wind confirms

 does bring joy and that kind of love

-Sandy was at a crossroad in her life after leaving her job as an engineer at Hewitt-Packard to homeschool her children.
+Sandy was at a crossroad in her life after leaving her job as an engineer at Hewlett-Packard to homeschool her children.
 When she received a call to help resolve a crashed computer at Second Wind, she recreated six months of QuickBooks and stayed on as the bookkeeper.
-Her experiences as a youth coordinator had showed her a love of working with people.
+Her experiences as a youth coordinator had shown her a love of working with people.
 When an Executive Director

 position became available at Second Wind, she applied.